brouznouf/fivem-mysql-async/README.md

 ## FXServer

-Plan of this library will also to be have a compatible layer with the MySQL library of FXServer, so you will not need to rewrite everything when it will be released.
+Plan of this library will also to have a compatible layer with the MySQL library of FXServer, so you will not need to rewrite everything when it will be released.

 ## Things that may be added in the future